Dr. Henry Kissinger Dies at Age 100

 Dr. Kissinger is survived by his wife of nearly 50 years, Nancy Maginnes Kissinger, two children by his first marriage, David and Elizabeth, and five grandchildren.

 He will be interred at a private family service.
 At a later date, there will be a memorial service in New York City.
-In lieu of flowers, the family suggests considering donations to: Animal Medical Center, Development Office, 510 East 62nd Street, New York, NY 10065 or Henry A. Kissinger Center for Global Affairs, Johns Hopkins University School of Advanced International Studies, 1717 Massachusetts Avenue, NW, Washington, DC 20036.
+In lieu of flowers, the family suggests considering donations to: Animal Medical Center, Development Office, 510 East 62nd Street, New York, NY 10065 or Henry A. Kissinger Center for Global Affairs, School of Advanced International Studies, Johns Hopkins University, 555 Pennsylvania Avenue NW, Washington, DC 20001.

 Media with inquiries should email: [email protected].